annder/AnalysisMVVM/Complier.md

 }
 ```

-If has Directives, the Vue.js cope with thier as this:
+If has Directives, the Vue.js cope with their as this:

 ```js
 // addIfCondition function